 MACCP Admissions Criteria

-The first category of students includes health professionals planning to apply medical anthropology to careers and practice in health-related fields.
+- The first includes individuals planning to apply medical anthropology to careers and practice in health-related fields.
 In some cases, students may also be interested in pursuing “non-traditional” positions in clinical or other health-related settings.
 The program will provide each group with pertinent training in theory, methods, field experience, and related skills.
 Students are expected to show considerable initiative in working with their advisers to design the specifics of their own programs.

-The second group includes students planning to pursue a doctoral degree in medical anthropology, in order to seek professional careers in teaching, research, practice, and the application of medical anthropology to formulating and addressing both theoretical and applied problems.
+- The second includes students planning to pursue doctoral-level studies in medical anthropology in order to seek professional careers in teaching, research, practice and the application of medical anthropology to formulating and addressing both theoretical and applied problems.

 Given the interdisciplinary nature of medical anthropology as a field, the intellectual value of dialogue between anthropology students and persons trained in the health sciences is one of the program’s strengths.
-It is assumed that the emphasis on the application of anthropological research and knowledge to contemporary issues and problems will foster a rich exchange, broadening the perspectives of the different participants.
+It is assumed that the emphasis on applying anthropological research and knowledge to contemporary issues and problems will foster a rich exchange, broadening the perspectives of the different participants.

-- Personal statement letter of not less than 500 words, describing your qualifications and objectives to this program.
-Please include research activities and membership in related organizations if applicable.
+- Personal statement letter of at least 500 words describing your qualifications and objectives in applying to this program.
+Please include research activities and membership in related organizations if applicable;

 Applicants from countries where English is not the language of instruction:

-A student must achieve a score of 600 or above on the (TOEFL), and complete the International Student Data Form (ISDF).
+International applicants must achieve a score of 600 or above on the TOEFL and complete the International Student Data Form (ISDF).
 Students must also demonstrate interest in the field of Medical Anthropology.
 Research experience is a plus.